Seven Important Facts about Your Appeal Rights

 April 2, 2010 – Special Edition TT-2010-65

-The IRS has an appeals system for people who do not agree with the results of an examination of their tax returns or with other adjustments to their tax liability.
-Here are the top six things to know when it comes to your appeal rights.
+The IRS provides an appeals system for those who do not agree with the results of a tax return examination or with other adjustments to their tax liability.
+Here are the top seven things to know when it comes to your appeal rights.

-- When the IRS makes an adjustment to your tax return, they will send you a report or a letter explaining the proposed adjustments.
-This letter will alert you of your right to request a conference with an Appeals office and how to put in a request for such a conference.
+- When the IRS makes an adjustment to your tax return, you will receive a report or letter explaining the proposed adjustments.
+This letter will also explain how to request a conference with an Appeals office should you not agree with the IRS findings on your tax return.

-- In addition to examinations, many other things can be appealed.
-You can also appeal penalties, interest, trust fund recovery penalties, offers in compromise, liens and levies.
+- In addition to tax return examinations, many other tax obligations can be appealed.
+You may also appeal penalties, interest, trust fund recovery penalties, offers in compromise, liens and levies.

 - Appeals conferences are informal meetings.
 You may represent yourself or have someone else represent you.
-Those allowed to represent taxpayers include attorneys, accountants or individual enrolled to practice before the IRS.
+Those allowed to represent taxpayers include attorneys, certified public accountants or individuals enrolled to practice before the IRS.

 - If you do not reach agreement with IRS Appeals or if you do not wish to appeal within the IRS, you may appeal certain actions through the courts.

-- For further information on the appeals process, refer to Publication 5, Your Appeal Rights and How to Prepare a Protest if you Don't Agree.
-This publication, along with more information about IRS appeals, is available on the IRS Web site at IRS.gov.
+- For further information on the appeals process, refer to Publication 5, Your Appeal Rights and How To Prepare a Protest If You Don't Agree.
+This publication, along with more on IRS Appeals is available at IRS.gov.